What is a conversion funnel and has the engagement engine replaced it? According to Northwestern’s Medill School of Journalism, the answer is YES!

 How to drive the engagement engine

 Brands don’t control messaging using the engagement engine framework — which I think is pretty accurate.
-That means brands don’t have control anymore, but are simply another voice in the mix.
+That means brands don’t have control anymore but are simply another voice in the mix.
 And, not even the loudest or most persuasive voice.
-Trained by decades of brands lies and misinformation, consumers now take everything a brand says as suspicious.
+Trained by decades of brand lies and misinformation, consumers now take everything a brand says as suspicious.
 Brands must work to de-commodify their messages.
 In other words, brands need to get influencers to spread the good word of their brand rather than advertising their brands.

 In the days before computers, word of mouth spread a brand’s reputation (good or bad — although bad spreads faster and farther).
 But, there were limits to the value of word of mouth since consumer voices were muted.
 Enter social media.
 Now, consumer voices are LOUD and can even drown out brand voices.
 And, consumers believe other consumers; even when they’re wrong or unethical.
 Recently, Amazon sued 1000’s of brands for posting fake reviews on its site and consumers face lawsuits for paid or false negative reviews on Yelp.